 - If soap and water are not available, use a hand sanitizer to clean your hands.

 - If soap and sanitizer are not available simply wash your hands with lukewarm water.

-- Refrain from touching surfaces, and if you’ve to then be wary of touching your face; use sanitisers or wash hands with soap before touching your face.
+- Refrain from touching surfaces, and if you’ve to then be wary of touching your face; use sanitizers or wash hands with soap before touching your face.

-By following these simple, reasonable, and effective steps we can help reduce the burden on the health services.
-In addition to this, one should avoid travelling to China, Italy, Iran or South Korea or places where there is an outbreak unless it is absolutely essential.
+By following these simple, reasonable, and effective steps we can help reduce the burden on health services.
+In addition to this, one should avoid traveling to China, Italy, Iran, South Korea, or places where there is an outbreak unless it is absolutely essential.
 The government is taking relevant measures in their attempt to contain the situation, what we as citizens and inhabitants of the planet can do is, abide by the prevention guidelines.
-This will help health officials, local governments, companies and schools to enact strategies that may reduce the spread.
-Lets be rational, and logical when dealing with emergency situations, and not have emotions, and uncalled bravery the reason for fatal actions.
+This will help health officials, local governments, companies, and schools to enact strategies that may reduce the spread.
+Let’s be rational, and logical when dealing with emergency situations, not have emotions, and uncalled bravery as the reason for fatal actions.
 We all need to be cautious until proper medication or vaccine for the coronavirus is not developed.
 Till then stay safe, but don’t panic.

 Some of the best sources we have come across for more in-depth reading on Coronavirus:

-Disclaimer: The data above has been collated after doing thorough internet research and is primarily from a perspective of prevention purpose.
+Disclaimer: The data above has been collated after doing thorough internet research and is primarily from a perspective of prevention purposes.